Weston-super-Mare: Media

 The town's weekly newspaper is The Weston & Somerset Mercury, which has been serving the population since 1843.
 It is now owned by publishing company Archant.
-There are also two online publications The Weston Echo, and Weston super Mare People.

 Local television news programmes are BBC Points West and ITV News West Country.

 Weston Super Television was an on-line community television channel set up in 2011.

 Its volunteers make and present studio programmes, including interviews with local councillors, musicians and community leaders, as well as filming local events in and around the town.